Deshaun Watson's Success and Achievements in Timeline

 2011: Clemson's First ACC Championship Since 2011

-In 2014, Deshaun Watson earned accolades such as Junior All-American, 2014 Player to Watch and 2014 Top 100 Recruit during his junior year.
+In 2014, Deshaun Watson earned accolades such as Junior All-American, 2014 Player to Watch and 2014 Top 100 Recruit due to his outstanding performance in his junior year.

-In 2014, Deshaun Watson was ranked as the top quarterback recruit for the 2014 class by ESPN 300.
+In 2014, Deshaun Watson was ranked as the top quarterback recruit for the 2014 class by ESPN 300, solidifying his status as a highly sought-after talent.

 2015: Led Clemson to Undefeated Regular Season

-In 2015, Deshaun Watson led Clemson to an undefeated 12–0 regular season and a #1 ranking in the polls.
+In 2015, Deshaun Watson led Clemson to an undefeated 12-0 regular season and a #1 ranking in the polls, showcasing his leadership and skills.

-In 2016, Deshaun Watson led Clemson to a 37–17 victory against the Oklahoma Sooners in the Orange Bowl, one of the College Football Playoff semifinal games, earning game MVP honors.
+In 2016, Deshaun Watson led Clemson to a 37–17 victory over the Oklahoma Sooners in the Orange Bowl, earning game MVP honors.

-In 2016, Deshaun Watson led the Clemson Tigers to a national championship in college football.
+In 2016, Deshaun Watson led the Clemson Tigers to a national championship, a significant achievement in his college football career.

-In 2016, Deshaun Watson threw for 405 yards and four touchdowns and ran for 73 yards in the College Football Playoff National Championship game against Alabama, though Clemson lost 45-40.
-He set the record for most total yards in a national championship game history.
+In 2016, Deshaun Watson played in the College Football Playoff National Championship game against the #2 Alabama Crimson Tide where he set the record for most total yards in national championship game history, with 478 yards (405 passing / 73 rushing) against the nation's best defense.

-In 2017, Clemson defeated No. 1 Alabama 35–31 in the College Football Playoff National Championship.
-The win marked Clemson's second national championship, ending a three-decade national-championship drought.
-Watson was named the game's offensive MVP.
+In 2017, Clemson, led by Deshaun Watson, defeated Alabama 35–31 in the College Football Playoff National Championship, securing Clemson's second national championship.

 2018: Guided Texans to Division Title